vuepress/vuepress-plugin-blog/docs/README.md

 ### Frontmatter Classifier

-Frontmatter Classifier, that is the classification of pages that have the same frontmatter key values.
+Frontmatter Classifier, which classifies pages that have the same frontmatter key values.

 Suppose you have three pages: